 The Scottish Police Authority (SPA) respects your privacy and is committed to protecting your personal data.
-This Privacy Notice will tell you how we use your personal data when you visit our website or contact us in any other way and will tell you about your privacy rights and how the law protects you.
+This Privacy Notice below will tell you how we use your personal data when you visit our website or contact us in any other way and will tell you about your privacy rights and how the law protects you.

 1. IMPORTANT INFORMATION AND WHO WE ARE